Benjamin-Hogan/Launch-Calculator/README.md

 # AstroCalc

 AstroCalc is an extensible astrodynamics toolkit.
 A FastAPI backend exposes a calculation engine that infers as many orbital parameters as possible from any known values.
 A React frontend can consume the API to provide an interactive interface (frontend not included here).
+The engine now supports additional calculations including node angles, inclination and periapsis/apoapsis distances.

 ## Features
 - Dependency-aware calculation engine
 - Vector based computations using NumPy
-- `/calculate` endpoint that accepts position/velocity vectors and gravitational parameter
+- `/calculate` endpoint that accepts position/velocity vectors or orbital elements along with gravitational parameter
-- Returns a dictionary of all derived values
+- Returns a dictionary of all derived values including inclination, node angles, periapsis and apoapsis distances

 ## Quick Start
 ```bash